oneapi-src/oneVPL-cpu/doc/developer-reference/VPL_session.rst

 ===========
-SDK Session
+API Session
 ===========

-Before calling any SDK functions, the application must initialize the SDK library and create an SDK session.
-An SDK session maintains context for the use of any of **DECODE**, **ENCODE**, or **VPP** functions.
+Before calling any API functions, the application must initialize the API library and create an API session.
+An API session maintains context for the use of any of **DECODE**, **ENCODE**, or **VPP** functions.

 ------------------------------------
 |msdk_full_name| Dispatcher (Legacy)
 ------------------------------------

-The function :cpp:func:`MFXInit` starts (initializes) an SDK session.
+The function :cpp:func:`MFXInit` starts (initializes) an API session.
-:cpp:func:`MFXClose` closes (de-initializes) the SDK session.
+:cpp:func:`MFXClose` closes (de-initializes) the API session.
 To avoid memory leaks, always call :cpp:func:`MFXClose` after :cpp:func:`MFXInit`.

 The application can initialize a session as a software-based session (:cpp:enumerator:`MFX_IMPL_SOFTWARE`) or a hardware-based session (:cpp:enumerator:`MFX_IMPL_HARDWARE`).
-In the software scenario, the SDK functions execute on a CPU, and in the hardware scenario, the SDK functions use platform acceleration capabilities.
-For platforms that expose multiple graphic devices, the application can initialize the SDK session on any alternative graphic device (:cpp:enumerator:`MFX_IMPL_HARDWARE1`,..., :cpp:enumerator:`MFX_IMPL_HARDWARE4`).
+In the software scenario, the API functions execute on a CPU, and in the hardware scenario, the API functions use platform acceleration capabilities.
+For platforms that expose multiple graphic devices, the application can initialize the API session on any alternative graphic device (:cpp:enumerator:`MFX_IMPL_HARDWARE1`,..., :cpp:enumerator:`MFX_IMPL_HARDWARE4`).

-The application can also initialize a session to be automatic (:cpp:enumerator:`MFX_IMPL_AUTO` or :cpp:enumerator:`MFX_IMPL_AUTO_ANY`), instructing the dispatcher library to detect the platform capabilities and choose the best SDK library available.
-After initialization, the SDK returns the actual implementation through the :cpp:func:`MFXQueryIMPL` function.
+The application can also initialize a session to be automatic (:cpp:enumerator:`MFX_IMPL_AUTO` or :cpp:enumerator:`MFX_IMPL_AUTO_ANY`), instructing the dispatcher library to detect the platform capabilities and choose the best API library available.
+After initialization, the API returns the actual implementation through the :cpp:func:`MFXQueryIMPL` function.

 Internally, the dispatcher works as follows: